FrancisBanville/ms_interpreting_probabilities/README.md

 SARs), the number of interactions (@Brose2004UniSpa), and many other higher-level properties of the system (e.g., environmental heterogeneity,
 @Thompson2005Foodweb) with the sampled area.
-Additionally, ecological processes unfolding at distinct spatial scales, such as the spatial variability in local community composition resulting from different sequences of extinction and colonization events, can also contribute to this variation (@Galiana2018Spatiala).
+Additionally, ecological processes occurring at distinct spatial scales, such as the spatial variability in local community composition resulting from different sequences of extinction and colonization events, can also contribute to this variation (@Galiana2018Spatiala).
 Next, interaction accumulation curves describe the